hatanvir/Tic-Tac-Toe-game-project/README.md

  >If no one can not have cover three blocks, then the game will be tie.

- >Cheating is not allowed in this game.If anyone tries to double click then computer will cut 1 point from him automatically.
+ >Cheating is not allowed in this game.If anyone tries to double click,then computer will cut 1 point from him/her automatically.

 <b>App screenshot</b>